mui/material-ui/docs/data/base/components/modal/modal.md

 ## Introduction

-The `ModalUnstyled` component renders its children in front of a backdrop.
+`ModalUnstyled` is a utility component that renders its children in front of a backdrop.
 This lets you create an element that your users must interact with before continuing in the parent application.

 ### Features